Crawley: Demography

+Religion

+At the 2021 census the largest religious affiliation was Christianity at 42.6%, followed by those with no religion at 35.1%, Islam at 9.7%, Hinduism at 5.1%, Sikhism at 0.7%, Buddhism at 0.4%, Judaism at 0.1% and any other religion at 0.5%.

+Like the rest of Sussex, Crawley's Church of England churches fall within the Diocese of Chichester.
+These churches include St John the Baptist's Church's in Crawley town centre and St Margaret's Church, both of which date from the 13th century.
+Parts of St Nicholas Church in Worth date to the 10th century.
+Ifield Friends Meeting House dates from 1676 and is one of the oldest purpose-built Quaker meeting houses in the world.

+Crawley is home to three mosques.
+A Gurjar Hindu community became established in Crawley in 1968 and opened a mandir (temple) and community centre in a building in West Green in 1998.
+A Hindu temple in Ifield opened in 2010, the largest such temple in South East England, at 230 m2, with a 1216 m2 community centre, offices, gardens and sports facilities.

 Economy

-Crawley originally traded as a market town.
+Crawley traded as a market town.
 The Development Corporation intended to develop it as a centre for manufacturing and light engineering, with an industrial zone.
 The rapid growth of Gatwick Airport provided opportunities for businesses in the aviation, transport, warehousing and distribution industries.
 The significance of the airport to local employment and enterprise was reflected by the formation of the Gatwick Diamond partnership.
 This venture, supported by local businesses, local government and SEEDA, South East England's Regional Development Agency, aims to maintain and improve the Crawley and Gatwick area's status as a region of national and international economic importance.

 Since the Second World War, unemployment in Crawley has been low: the rate was 1.47% of the working-age population in 2003.
 During the boom of the 1980s the town boasted the lowest level of unemployment in the UK.
 Continuous growth and investment have made Crawley one of the most important business and employment centres in the South East England region.

-In April 2020, the Centre for Cities thinktank identified Crawley as the place in Britain at the highest risk of widespread job losses due to the coronavirus' effect on the economy; classing 56% of jobs in the town as either vulnerable or very vulnerable of being furloughed or lost.
+In April 2020, the Centre for Cities thinktank identified Crawley as the place in Britain at the highest risk of widespread job losses due to the COVID-19 recession; classing 56% of jobs in the town as either vulnerable or very vulnerable of being furloughed or lost.